Computer Surface Science Laboratory

-The rapid progress of miniaturization, which has taken place in recent years, has sparked a great deal of interest in the study of physical and chemical phenomena occurring in devices with dimensions not much larger than the dimensions of individual atoms.
+The rapid progress of miniaturization, which has taken place in recent years, has sparked a great deal of interest in studying physical and chemical phenomena occurring in devices with dimensions not much larger than the dimensions of individual atoms.
 This interest resulted in a quest for experimental techniques that would make it possible to measure the chemical composition on this scale.
 Examples of such techniques are Secondary Ion Mass Spectrometry (SIMS) and Secondary Neutral Mass Spectrometry (SNMS).
-They are so sensitive that they can find a single atom or molecule hidden among billions of other atoms.
+These techniques use keV-energy projectiles to throw the particles residing at the analyzed surfaces into the vacuum.
+This phenomenon is called "sputtering".
+The emitted particles are then studied with mass spectrometers.
+The chemical composition of the analyzed surfaces is determined from the obtained mass spectra.
+In systems equipped with a scanned and focused ion beam, it is possible to additionally determine the location of a given compound in the sample volume.
+SIMS/SNMS techniques are so sensitive that they can find a single atom or molecule hidden among billions of other particles.

 The primary objective of our research is to provide a theoretical background, explanation, and verification of recent findings and hypotheses, which emerge, as SIMS and SNMS expand beyond their current frontiers.
 State of the art computer simulations are used to study physicochemical processes emerging in new analytical configurations based on cluster projectiles and 2-dimensional and liquid supports.
 Research on liquid supports is particularly essential, as water is the main component of our body.
 It is crucial, therefore, to understand what is happening in such an environment.